 Everything!
 Everything starts earlier than you think!
 Your baby’s ability to recognize you from other adults, your baby’s ability to communicate effectively, your baby’s vocabulary building—it all starts much earlier than you think.

 Birth to age five is the period of life during which the brain develops most rapidly.
-A healthy infant’s brain forms 700 synapses per second!
+A healthy infant’s brain forms 1 million synapses per second!
 Synapse development is crucial as they are the pathways of the brain —the wiring— that allow the brain to carry out all of its critical functions.

 The Critical Window

 Everything that happens to and around your child in her first days, months and years will contribute to the growth of her brain, the development of her language skills and her basic approach to life.
 When an infant is nurtured from the start, by a responsive, attentive caregiver that provides a safe environment, constant care and stimulation, her chances for developing healthy mental, emotional and social skills are increased.
 You have probably heard it said: babies are born learning.
 It is true.
 Research shows us that a six-month-old baby that is not yet talking, but that is indeed listening to the parents, siblings and other adults around her, is building the connections in the brain that are responsible for her being able to speak and later to read.